Best Selling Gifts

 4. Small groups are enhanced by diversity.
 This will happen naturally if you let it.
 It’s just good to know that it’s usually not necessary to try to limit your group based on age, gender, or some other variable.
 Having a grandfather and a teenager in the same group, for example, has been known to lead to wonderful and unexpected outcomes.
 Getting to know a person one-on-one is a great way to break mindsets and stereotypes.
 So it’s best to relax and let your group find its own dynamic.

 5. Small groups require a certain level of discretion.
 Depending on the nature of the group, some may call for a high level of confidentiality.
 But for most, the facilitator should request as much discretion as it takes to make people feel comfortable sharing their thoughts and opinions.

 When it comes to small groups, a little planning goes a long way.
 Once everyone is comfortable with the boundaries, these groups require little maintenance while spawning meaningful relationships, stimulating mental and spiritual growth, and providing emotional support.
 These groups can also become a rich source of just plain fun.

 As you move forward, be sure you take a look at the rich selection of resources DaySpring has to offer.
-For example, there are Christian Living books that make great discussion starters, prayer resources that can be given as welcoming gifts, even ideas about how to incorporate activities like journaling into your group.
+For example, there are Christian Living books that make great discussion starters, beautiful, small gifts that can be given to your group members, even ideas about how to incorporate activities like Bible Journaling into your group.

 Subscribe to more articles, other great content and inspiration.